thynnmas/vul/README.md

 Include *vul_math.hpp* only to use the normal features.
 For the bare-bones bezier tracing functionality or linear solvers, these headers must be included separately after *vul_math.hpp*.
-Note that *vul_linear.hpp* is is the beginning of a port of vul_blas.h, but is neither feature complete nor bug-free; avoid for now!
+Note that *vul_linear.hpp* is is the beginning of a port of *vul_blas.h*, but is neither feature complete nor bug-free; avoid for now!